-- Joint mandatory statutory financial audit of the Bank's financial statements prepared for the year ended 31 December 2019, in accordance with IFRS adopted by the EU; - Issuance of a report to the regulator for review of the organization of the Bank's internal control systems as at 31 December 2019, as required by Art.
+- Joint mandatory statutory financial audit of the Bank's financial statements prepared for the year ended 31 December 2020, in accordance with IFRS adopted by the EU; - Issuance of a report to the regulator for review of the organization of the Bank's internal control systems as at 31 December 2020, as required by Art.
 76, para.
 7, item 1 of the Credit Institutions Act and BNB Ordinance 14 of 4 February 2010 on the content of the audit report for supervisory purposes.

-Financial goals for 2020
+Financial goals for 2021

-The Bank's financial targets for 2020 are based on the expected market situation and the Bank's approved plan by the Supervisory Board and the Allianz CEE Planning Dialogue.
+The financial goals that the Bank should achieve in 2021 are in line with the macroeconomic situation for the country's development and the expected dynamics in the market environment, based on the Bank's approved plan by the Supervisory Board and the Planned Dialogue with Allianz CEE.

-The Bank has set high targets for the performance of the Gross Loan Portfolio.
-This volume of business should generate a profit after tax of BGN 34.44 million, which would ensure a return on equity (ROE) of 14%.
+The Bank sets ambitious targets for the growth of profitable assets, as their planned amount at the end of the year amounts to BGN 2,625 million with a growth of 12.4%.
+This volume of business should generate a profit after taxes in the amount of BGN 30.8 million, which would provide a return on equity (ROE) of 12%.

-The strategic plan of Allianz Bank Bulgaria AD covers 3 years period and its approval is on Board of Directors of Allianz CEE level, subsidiary of Allianz SE, managing the Allianz Group business in Central and East Europe countries.
+The strategic plan of Allianz Bank Bulgaria AD covers a three-year period, and its final approval is carried out by the Board of Directors of Allianz CEE, a subsidiary of Allianz SE, managing the holding's business (Allianz Group) in Central and Eastern Europe.

-The strategic goals of the Bank and the planned values of the main indicators of capital adequacy, liquidity and profitability reflect the vision of the shareholders and the management for the sustainable development of the Bank in the conditions of stable economic environment.
+The strategic goals of the Bank and the planned values of the main indicators for capital adequacy, liquidity and profitability reflect the vision of the shareholders and the Management for sustainable development of the Bank in the conditions of stable economic environment.